Change Leadership: How to Lead Change Effectively (2025)

 3 Change Leadership Models

-Change leadership is associated with continuous improvement of business processes, which often can be achieved by deploying one of the following prominent change models.
+Change leadership is associated with continuous improvement of business processes, often achieved by deploying one of the following prominent change management models.

 1. The ADKAR Model

 ADKAR is a result-oriented change leadership and management model created by Jeffrey Hiatt, the founder of Prosci.
-This approach works through employee education on the value of the change and how it will impact their day-to-day, while also supporting and reinforcing them throughout the process, allowing them to understand and embrace the value of change.
+This approach works through employee education on the value of the change and how it will impact their day-to-day.
+It also supports and reinforces them throughout the process, allowing them to understand and embrace the value of change.

 The five stages of the ADKAR model are as follows: